This ticket offers the following options you can choose from:

 Churchill Island is a tranquil paradise for those looking to reconnect with nature.
-Visitors can use the many walking and cycling trails, or indulge in a host of activities such as whip cracking, blacksmithing, cow milking, and sheep shearing, among others.
+Visitors can use the many walking and cycling trails, or indulge in a host of activities such as whip cracking, blacksmithing, and sheep shearing, among others.

 True to its name, the Koala Conservation Reserve gives visitors a chance to see native Australian animals, especially the koala.
 Use the boardwalks to walk around the Australian bushland and spot the animals in their natural habitat.

 Here, you can learn about the animals that live in the Antarctic region; check out sustainable seafood options, conservation efforts, and research; and participate in a multimedia experience where you can "float" on ice and meet the animals on screen.